-Facts and stats - Greater Geelong population 5% of Greater Geelong adults identify with being lesbian, gay, bisexual, transgender, intersex, queer (LGBTQA+) compared to 5.7% for Victoria (VAHI 2020).
-VAHI 2020 refers to LGBTQ+ rather than LGBTIQA+ as used by the City.
-LGBTIQA+ includes lesbian, gay, bisexual, transgender and gender diverse, asexual, and intersex people.
-Why a focus on LGBTIQA+?
-We work to ensure that the strength and diversity of lesbian, gay, bisexual, transgender and gender diverse, asexual, and intersex people (LGBTIQA+) are valued, celebrated and affirmed.
-It recognises that the LGBTIQA+ community face barriers to participation including, vilification, exclusion, lack of safety, poor mental health and health and wellbeing outcomes.
-The City is committed to working with the LGBTIQA+ community to build a safer and more inclusive community, which benefits from the contributions of all community members.
+Key Population group LGBTIQ+ Facts and Stats - Geelong population 5% of Greater Geelong adults identify with being lesbian, gay, bisexual, transgender, intersex, queer (LGBTQ+) compared to 5.7% for Victoria (VAHI 2020).
+Why a focus on LGBTIQ+?
+The City works to ensure that the strength and diversity of lesbian, gay, bisexual, transgender and gender diverse, asexual, and intersex people (LGBTIQ+) are valued, celebrated and affirmed.
+It recognises that the LGBTIQ+ community face barriers to participation including, vilification, exclusion, lack of safety, poor mental health and health and wellbeing outcomes.
+The City is committed to working with the LGBTIQ+ community to build a safer and more inclusive community.
 Want to know more?
-List of City of Greater Geelong resources and policies that support this objective: Ba-gurrk Gender Equity Framework for the Greater Geelong Region The GASP Project Gender COVID-19 Impact Analysis Report and action plan Family Violence, gender and culturally diverse support services. gender information and resources Contact: Community Inclusion, Connected Communities Youth Development Unit, Connected Communities gasp@geelongcity.vic.gov.au Young people Facts and stats - Greater Young people (15-24 years) make up 13.3% of the total population of the City of Greater Geelon Geelong population (31,746) (2016).
-The number of young people is expected to increase by 56.6% between 2016 and 2041 (from approximately 32,000 to 50,000).
-In 2016, the local areas with the greatest proportion of young people were: Waurn Ponds (29.3%) Lovely Banks - Batesford - Moorabool (17.6%); Corio (17.2%) and Norlane - North Shore (14.9%).
+List of City of Greater Geelong resources and policies that support this objective: 'Ba-gurrk: A Gender Equity Framework for the City of Greater Geelong' The GASP Project Gender COVID-19 Impact Analysis Report and action plan Geelong Australia Family Violence, Gender and Culturally diverse support services.
+Gender information and resources Contacts: Community Inclusion, Connected Communities Youth Development Unit, Connected Communities Email: gasp@geelongcity.vic.gov.au

+Key Population group Young People Facts and Stats - Geelong population Young people (15-24 years) make up 13.3% of the total population of the City of Greater Geelong (31,746) (2016) The number of young people is expected to increase by 56.6% between 2016 and 2041 (from approximately 32,000 to 50,000).
+In 2016, the local areas with the greatest proportion of young people were Waurn Ponds (29.3%); Lovely Banks - Batesford - Moorabool (17.6%); Corio (17.2%) and Norlane - North Shore (14.9%).
 Areas projected to have a significant growth in the number of young people between 2016 and 2041 include Armstrong Creek (+3,043); Marshall - Charlemont (+2,090), Mount Duneed (+1,852) and Lovely Banks - Batesford - Moorabool (+1,780).
-Why a focus young people?
-We recognise that young people make up a significant percentage of Greater Geelong's community and are impacted by decisions made on their behalf.
-We recognise that young people face many challenges in regards to health and wellbeing, inclusion, access, voice and safety.
-We work with young people to understand their aspirations and needs, and to shape a future and livelihood that considers them, is sustainable and is prosperous for them.
+Why a focus on Young People?
+The City recognises that young people make up a significant percentage of Geelong's society and are impacted by decisions made on their behalf.
+The City recognises that young people face many challenges in regards to health and wellbeing, inclusion, access, voice and safety.
+It works with young people to understand their aspirations and needs and to shape a future and livelihood that considers them and is sustainable and prosperous for them.
 Want to know more?
-City of Greater Geelong - Young People Youth Council Youth Strategy Youth Spaces The fOrt Contact:
+City of Greater Geelong- Young People Youth Council Youth Strategy Youth Spaces The fOrT